lovecoffeeandcoding/Match-Generator-Deluxe-2024/README.md

 The project started with the motivation of learning python.
 After learning the basics with a course (100 days of code from Udemy) i wanted to program something that looks good and interests me.

-After learning the basics, I decided to continue with graphical user interfaces (customTkinter) and automation.
+I decided to continue with graphical user interfaces (customTkinter) and automation.
 Thus the idea of the Tinderbot was born.

 Since I am a beginner, I decided to implement it without Selenium and classes (PyAutoGui instead).
 In the next version I will implement it with Selenium and classes (and more functions).
 ## Built with